Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 Soon we reached the Perry river and I turned into the campground as the other two bikes rode on toward the ferry.

 The campground operator was just leaving but stopped to talk to me and I was able to pay him for a night at the campground.
 I rode around and ended up next to the three Californians we had talked to in the group hut at Rock River.
 The Versys rider from Kelowna had separated from them and I found out later that he had crashed earlier in the day while enveloped in the dust of a semi-trailer.
+He had been shaken up but not injured and although he rode his bike home, it was subsequently written off.

 This was the only time I was unable to get any pegs in to the rock hard ground, so my tent was held up by ropes strung to the trees and bushes around the edge of the camp site and to the picnic bench, so it look me a little while longer to get set up.